harding/old-docs-history-bitcoin.org/en/developer-guide.md

    time currently more than two hours in the future according to the peer's clock.

 5. *Bits* translates into the target threshold value -- the maximum allowed value for this block's hash.
-The bits value must be exact.
+The bits value must match the network difficulty at the time the block was mined.

 6. The *nonce* is an arbitrary input that miners can change to test different hash values for the header until they find a hash value less than or